Review: The Vivo V11 is a decent middle-ground smartphone (Updated)

 Asphalt 9: Legends

 In my opinion, the Asphalt series is a must-have on any smartphone.
-As far as racing games are concerned, it packs just enough flashiness and action to make the experience an exhilarating one.
-Although Asphalt 8 is probably my personal favourite, I decided to roll with the latest instalment, Asphalt 9.
-After an equally arduous download time as MLBB, I booted up the game for a few laps.
+As far as racing games go, it packs just enough flashiness and action to make the experience exhilarating.
+Admittedly, Asphalt 8 is probably my personal favourite, but I decided to roll with Asphalt 9 this time.

 Rounding it up